-Environmental and Wastewater Analysis for Industrial and Communal Applications
+Environmental and Wastewater Analysis for Industrial Applications

 The wastewater that DAS Environmental Expert customers create are as individual and diverse as the products they produce.
 Therefore, our projects start with an on-site investigation and consultation at the customer’s facilities as well as sampling and laboratory analysis.
 This process is completed through test samples in the laboratory or the installation of an on-site pilot plant.

 Planning new wastewater treatment plants or overhauling and optimizing existing systems requires a comprehensive analysis of the current wastewater.
 Basic data, such as wastewater volume per day, the temperature of the wastewater, and available space, determines the general design of a facility.

 In addition, our laboratory experts assess the composition of the wastewater and its constituent substances.
 Using an individual checklist, we develop, together with the customer, an overview concerning specific parameters, such as the following.

 - The Chemical and Biological Oxygen Demand (COD, BOD)